 Mr. Anderson, welcome back.
 We missed you.
 Do you like what I've done with the place?

 Can you feel it Mr. Anderson?
 Closing in on you?
 Oh, I can.
 I really should thank you for it, after all, it was your life that taught me the purpose of all life.
 The purpose of life is to end.

 Why, Mr. Anderson?
 Why do you do it?
-Why get up?
+Why, why get up?
 Why keep fighting?
 Do you believe you're fighting for something?
-For more that your survival?
+For more than your survival?
 Can you tell me what it is?
 Do you even know?
 Is it freedom?
 Or truth?
 Perhaps peace?
 Yes?
 No?
 Could it be for love?
 Illusions, Mr. Anderson.
 Vagaries of perception.
 The temporary constructs of a feeble human intellect trying desperately to justify an existence that is without meaning or purpose.
 And all of them as artificial as the Matrix itself, although only a human mind could invent something as insipid as love.
 You must be able to see it, Mr. Anderson.
 You must know it by now.
 You can't win.
 It's pointless to keep fighting.
 Why, Mr. Anderson?
 Why?
 WHY DO YOU PERSIST?!